-Use my Facebook Group Introductory Post Blueprint freebie to craft the perfect introduction for yourself, and use it next time you join a brand new Facebook group (P.S.
-I have a group for virtual assistants!).
+Use my Facebook Group Introductory Post Blueprint and Template (part of The 5-Day Client Challenge) to craft the perfect introduction for yourself, and use it next time you join a brand new Facebook group (P.S.
+I have a group for female online service providers!).

 One of my best pieces of advice about introductory posts is: don’t just use the same old tired language that everybody else uses.
 Spice it up a bit!

 Give us a glimpse into your life and your awesome personality!
 Tell us about your sweet pets or your amazing husband.
 Share a pic of your work area, or a cute one of your kids!